MicrosoftDocs/azure-docs-sdk-python/docs-ref-conceptual/index.md

 Azure libraries for Python
 ==========================

 The Azure libraries for Python let you use Azure services and manage Azure resources from your application code.
-The libraries are available in [PyPI](python-sdk-azure-install.md) for use in your Python projects.
+The libraries are available in [PyPI](python-sdk-azure-install.md) for use in your python projects.

 Manage Azure resources
 ----------------------